ItsAditya-xyz/DeSo.py/README.md

 # In the above example, make sure profilePicBase64 is BASE64 encoded image otherwise it wont' work.
+# you can also pass `extraData`, a dict argument for extra data in profile
 ```

 7. Send Private Message